-By George Addy and Mark Katz (Davies Ward Phillips & Vineberg LLP)
+by George Addy and Mark Katz

-The year 2006 marked the 20th anniversary of the adoption of the Competition Act.
-The successful passage of the legislation followed many unsuccessful attempts to change the law and years of consultation and study on what direction Canada should take (including a host of special reports, parliamentary hearings and debates).
-The new law introduced several substantive and institutional reforms intended to give Canada a leading-edge marketoriented competition law founded on sound economic principles.
+Last year marked the 20th anniversary of the Competition Act.
+The successful passage of the legislation followed many unsuccessful attempts to change the law and years of consultation and study on what direction Canada should take.
+The new law introduced several substantive and institutional reforms intended to give Canada a leading-edge market-oriented competition law founded on sound economic principles.

-What was the Vision in 1986?
+What was the vision in 1986?